 JSON

 Neither of these encodings is mandatory.
-An implementor of the API-Common standard may decide to implement another encodings instead of, or in addition to, these two.
+An implementer of the API-Common standard may decide to implement another encodings instead of, or in addition to, these two.

 The Encoding Requirements Classes are specified in (Chapter 9) Encoding Requirements Classes.